 My Story – Lawyer.
 Mommy.
 For the Culture.

-I am the proud mother of a 5-year-old son and 10-month-old daughter.
+I am the proud mother of a 7-year-old son and 2.5-year-old daughter.
 I am the founder and managing partner at Funderburg Law, LLC.
-Funderburg Law is a boutique law firm that specializes in entertainment law, business law, and estate planning.
+Funderburg Law is a boutique law firm that specializes in copyrights and trademark law, business law, and estate planning.

-Entertainment law is what I set out to practice and have practiced the longest.
 I graduated law school from Howard University School of Law in the top 15% of my class.
-I started my legal career in California.
-Since I knew I wanted to be an entertainment attorney, I decided to begin my legal career in Los Angeles, California.
+Having an interest in entertainment law, I decided to begin my legal career in Los Angeles, California.
 First passing the California bar, then moving to California a year later when I attended Chapman University School of Law.

 There, I earned my LL.M in Entertainment and Media Law and Transactions at Chapman Law.
 I received extensive drafting and negotiating training from top-notch industry professionals, particularly in the areas of music and film.
 While at Chapman, I participated in a legal film clinic where we represented independent film production companies, doing everything from setting up the business entities to drafting all of the necessary contracts for the above the line and below the line players.

 Confident in my skills, my professor would often refer clients to me that the clinic couldn’t take.
 Assisting them allowed me to build my network among independent film producers, while building a small entertainment law practice.
-The needs of these clients fostered my experience in both entertainment law and business law in the process.
+The needs of these clients fostered my experience in business law in the process.

 Out of my desire to cater to my growing family and gain more experience in the music industry, I transitioned my life to the Atlanta area.
 Upon returning back to Atlanta, I was blessed to have the opportunity to work for the veteran entertainment lawyer whom I greatly admired from afar while I was in law school.
 As his entertainment law firm specializes in music law, I had the honor and pleasure of gaining one-on-one training and experience working with him.